Logo

 • Apply for Singapore PR before buying.
 PR rates start at 5% on the first property, still a meaningful saving on 60%.

 • Wait for a project where the developer absorbs ABSD through a rebate.
 These are rare, usually on slow-selling tail units.
+The new launches under S$3 million are where most rebate activity surfaces.

 • Buy commercial property instead.
 ABSD does not apply to commercial real estate.